 For me, the pleasure of Warsaw is just connecting with its big-city people, who are as warm and charming as small-town folk.
 My impression is that most Poles love Americans — I often get the sense that many see us as brothers and sisters from across the Atlantic.
 When the communist government gave the people a small shot at representative government in 1989, the "get out the vote" poster showed Gary Cooper from High Noon — holding not a gun, but a voting card.

 Remnants of Warsaw's earlier magnificence show up in the huge, idyllic Łazienki Park.
 It's sprinkled with Neoclassical buildings, peacocks, and young Poles in love.
 Poland's very last king built the park in the 18th century for his summer residence and as a place for his citizens to relax.

 A monument to Chopin, Poland's great Romantic composer and favorite son, graces the park's rose garden.
 Even though Chopin left Warsaw for Paris, his final wish was to have his heart brought back to his native Poland.
 And so it was, after his death in 1849.
 It now lies buried in a pillar in Warsaw's Holy Cross Church (the rest of him is interred at Paris's Père Lachaise Cemetery).

 Locals still proudly celebrate the composer's music.
-On a recent visit, I attended an informal Chopin salon — an intimate evening of beautiful music, wine, and cheese hosted by my bed-and-breakfast.
-Joining a group gathered around a shiny grand piano, listening to young artists performing Chopin's études, felt "very Warsaw."
+On one visit, I attended an informal Chopin salon — an intimate evening of beautiful music, wine, and cheese hosted by my bed-and-breakfast.
+Joining a group gathered around a shiny grand piano, listening to young artists performing Chopin's études, felt very Warsaw.